Winter sun holidays

 In the whole, wide world of travel there’s nothing to quite match the excitement of taking off from the UK on a miserable winter’s day, leaving the sun still struggling to get out of bed, and just a few hours later finding yourself on a tropical beach.

 To many travellers, winter sun holidays have become an even higher priority than the traditional summer jaunt to the Med.
 But long lazy days spent simply loafing on a tropical beach are not necessarily our only temptation.
-Here is our pick of the best winter sun destinations for 2013 and 2014.
+Here is our pick of the best winter sun destinations for 2014.

 Note: all the travel companies featured on this page are personally recommended by our editors.

 Most visitors to The Gambia hover on the 25 miles of beach, with comfortable hotels, lots of restaurants and a scattering of craft markets.
 But turn inland and you’ll enter into a living diorama of raw and real Africa, with 4WD trips to mud brick villages and rural schools easily arranged.
 The bird watching is brilliant, with 550 species on display, more per acre of land than any other country in the world, and the standard of accommodation is much improved with charming eco-lodges and luxury hotels such as the sumptuous Coco Ocean.
 You can also get some great winter sun holiday deals in the Gambia.

 In Egypt, the charming town of Luxor combines wonderful winters with outstanding cultural sites, topped by Karnak, the largest ancient monument in the world, and the Valley of the Kings.
 Then take a Nile cruise visiting several temples along the way.
 And if you can’t contemplate a winter sun holiday without chill-out time on a beach, add a few extra nights at a Red Sea resort.
 Short of time?
 Try a short break in Cairo.

 Dubai and Oman